mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void ReleaseCurrent()

-Releases the current record lock.
+Releases the lock on the current record in the file that the FileAdapter is working with.

 ```cs
 void ReleaseCurrent()